Full Employment: Stimulus Spending Could Spur Inflaton More Than Growth

-Looking at longer term trends unemployment is close to its historic lows.
-When looking over the last 65 years those lows keep getting higher and higher.
-For unemployment to go down further it would need to break this 65 year trend.
-With lack of participation, low productivity and aging demographics we expect stimulus spending to turn into inflation.
+Looking at longer-term trends, unemployment is close to its historic lows.
+When looking over the last 65 years, those lows keep getting higher and higher.
+For unemployment to go down further, it would need to break this 65-year trend.
+With lack of participation, low productivity and aging demographics, we expect stimulus spending to turn into inflation.
 Added inflation with a lack of new growth would be negative for markets (NYSEARCA:SPY).

 Decreasing Maximum Employment Over The Long Term